 FedEx Freight, a subsidiary of FedEx Corp.
 (NYSE: FDX) and a leading provider of less-than-truckload (LTL) freight services, today announced the launch of upgraded FedEx Freight Tracking features designed to provide businesses and customers with enhanced visibility, speed, and accuracy when monitoring their shipments.

-real-time tracking technology, expanded data accessibility, and a user-friendly digital interface across the FedEx online tracking platform, making it easier than ever to follow freight shipments from pickup to delivery.
+Real-time tracking technology, expanded data accessibility, and a user-friendly digital interface across the FedEx online tracking platform, making it easier than ever to follow freight shipments from pickup to delivery.

 Common Tracking Statuses Explained